furrykef/animalland/readme.txt

 If your emulator or flash cart asks for the ROM type, there should be an option like "ASCII 8kbyte" or "ASCII8".
 Choose that one.
 Chances are, though, that the emulator will autodetect the ROM type correctly.
 You'll know if it doesn't, since the game will not run at all with the wrong ROM type.

+Here are some instructions for specific emulators.

+Meisei:
+* Cartridge type: ASCII MegaROM
+* RAM: 64 KB in slot 3
+* VDP: TI TMS9118 (60Hz), or anything that says 60Hz

+OpenMSX:
+* MSX Type: C-BIOS MSX1 JP or National CF-1200

+MESS:
+* ???

 Translation notes
 -----------------